-- Creating a culture of delirium prevention,
+- creating a culture of delirium prevention

-- Raising awareness of delirium,
+- · raising awareness of delirium

-- Involving residents, relatives and carers in the process of delirium prevention and recognition.
+- involving patients, relatives and care-partners in the process of delirium prevention and recognition.

 This reflection will help you identify what your team is doing well now and what could be strengthened in each of these areas.